If you're eager to try Android 7.1.2 and have an eligible Nexus or Android One device, the Android Beta Program is for you.

 Like many big software projects, Android is made better by open beta testing.
 As part of Google's new maintenance release schedule, we'll see scheduled periodic updates outside of any bug or security patches and major version changes.
-The first will be Android 7.1.x and is expected in early December of 2016.
+The latest beta is for Nougat 7.1.2 and begins in January 2017.
 But if you're willing and able to run beta software on your phone, you can sign enroll in the Android Beta Program and get the first taste today!

 Getting started is easy.
 Grab your phone and have a read about the program as your first step, then follow along to get started.